MapleLeafMakers/KlipperOnLePotato/README.md

 ## Initial Setup

 The rest of the setup will be done via SSH connection.
 You will need a suitable SSH client.

-[Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is a popular choice on Windows.
+- [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is a popular choice on Windows.
-Mac OS and Linux should have `ssh` preinstalled.
+- Mac OS and Linux should have `ssh` preinstalled.

 You will need the IP Address of Le Potato.
 You can obtain this from your Router's DHCP Lease table.
 The specifics of this are unique for every router, and outside the scope of this documentation.

 connect to Le Potato's IP Address with your ssh client.
 You may be warned about the identity of the server you are connecting to.
-This is normal the first time.  click accept if necessary.
+This is normal the first time you connect to a new device, click accept if necessary.

 ![Putty Security](images/putty_security.png)

 Log in with username `root` and password `1234` as these are the defaults for new Armbian installations.

 After the first successful login, you will be prompted to change the root password, and guided through creation of a new non-root user account.
 For the sake of consistency and compatibility with existing documentation, we will choose `pi` as the new username.

 When this is finished you will be presented with a command prompt: `root@lepotato:~$`  At this point it is recommended to close the ssh connection and reconnect using your newly created username.

 ![user login](images/user_login.png)